Otley: Religion

 Methodist preacher John Wesley was a frequent visitor to the town in the 18th century.
 Allegedly his horse died in the town and is buried in the grounds of the parish church.
 Its grave is marked by an unusual stone, also known locally as the "Donkey Stone".
 His Journal for 1761 reads, "6 July Monday; In the evening I preached at Otley and afterwards talked with many of the Society.
 There is reason to believe that ten or twelve of these are filled with the love of God."
 Wesley Street is named after him.
 A chapel was established on Walkergate in about 1800, replaced by a larger one on Westgate in 1857: a third Chapel (now Trinity Methodist Church) was built on Boroughate in 1876.

 A Primitive Methodist Chapel opened on New Market in 1835, and became the Salvation Army Citadel which closed in 2019.
 A Primitive Church on Station Road opened in 1874 and closed in 1965 (it is now residences).
 Another Primitive Church on Craven Street opened in 1901 and closed in the early 1950s.
 It is now the headquarters of 2nd Otley Scouts, and is known as the Chevin Community Centre.

 An 1890 Quaker meeting house on Cross Green is now a Gospel Hall.
+Otley Quakers now meet at the former Courthouse on the last Sunday of each month.

 Other Christian groups meet in members' homes or rented rooms.